Importing & exporting meshes#

 Here, mymesh is the Mesh object that you created, and “mymesh.vtk” is the name of the file to be saved.
 Once generated, the file can be downloaded from the platform.

-For file formats that support both ASCII and binary options, you can specify the format explicitly using the binary argument:
+For file formats that support both ASCII and binary output, you may specify the output mode explicitly using the binary argument:

 save(mymesh, "mymesh.stl", binary=False)